cohesity/manageiq-workflow/README.md

-## miq-workflow
+## ManageIQ VMware Workflow

-To import/export ManageIQ constructs.
+To import/export these ManageIQ constructs.
 Refer <a href="https://github.com/rhtconsulting/cfme-rhconsulting-scripts"> this </a> link

 ## VMware workflow playbooks